The Spanish Tragedy: 1602 additions

-The White/Pavier Q4 of 1602 added five passages, totalling 320 lines, to the existing text of the prior three quartos.
-The most substantial of these five is an entire scene, usually called the painter scene since it is dominated by Hieronimo's conversation with a painter; it is often designated III, xiia, falling as it does between scenes III, xii and III, xiii of the original text.
+The White/Pavier fourth quarto of 1602 added five passages, totalling 320 lines, to the existing text.
+The most substantial passage is an entire scene, usually called the painter scene, since it is dominated by Hieronimo's conversation with a painter; it is often designated III, xiia, falling as it does between scenes III, xii and III, xiii of the original text.
+Scholars have proposed various identities for the author of the revisions, including Dekker, John Webster, and Shakespeare—"Shakespeare has perhaps been the favourite in the continuing search..."